 - have unprotected sex, or not be able to deal with unwanted sexual advances and be sexually assaulted

 - experience hallucinations or delusions that could lead to accidents or injury

 - get alcohol poisoning and lose consciousness or die

-- black out and forget what he’s doing or where she is
+- black out and forget what they’re doing or where they are

 - be injured while swimming, playing sport, climbing or even trying to cross a road

 - break the law or get into trouble with the police

 - lose control, behave inappropriately and harm important relationships or damage their reputation.

 Many teenagers don’t understand the effects alcohol has on the brain and how it can take a lot less alcohol for teenagers than for adults to feel the effects.